berta-rf/team-profile-generator/README.md

 </br>

 ## 🎯 Description
 This Team Profile Generator is a command-line application that will take in information about employees on a software engineering team through prompts, and will then generate an HTML webpage that displays summaries for each member of the team.
+The webpage offers the team's manager basic info on their team members and quick access to their emails and GitHub profiles.

 </br>